Penobscot River: 21st century

+The Penobscot River Restoration Trust was a nonprofit organization consisting of many organizations including the Penobscot Nation, Maine Audubon, and many more.
+From this, the Penobscot River Restoration Project was created, with the goals of a cleaner, healthier river, supporting the PIN culture as well as traditions, and restoring the ecosystem for native plants and animals.
+The project was discontinued in 2016, however they were able to help the river's ecosystem and the health of the areas around it.
+The Penobscot Nation has been fighting big polluters to help restore the Penobscot River back to its original condition.
+This is being done through lawsuits against big pollution companies, restoring water quality, and removing dams.
+In 2018, the Penobscot River was voted to become a citizen of the Penobscot Nation, as the river is viewed as a relative to the tribe, with its own fundamental rights.
+Member of the Penobscot Nation John Banks highlighted the importance and value of the river, saying "It was our life source.
+For thousands of years, it provided a means for the tribe to sustain itself.
+And our history, traditions, and cultural identity are very much intertwined with it," In 2021, a cleanup plan was set into place 22 years after a lawsuit was filed against Mallinckrodt US LLC.
+This cleanup plan consists of long term monitoring as well as cleaning up the area, along with providing funding to projects for communities and environments which have been affected by this pollution.

+In 2022, after more than a half century of mercury contamination, Maine's longest river is finally getting cleaned up.

 River flow and gauges

 The United States government maintains three river flow gages on the Penobscot river.
 The first is on the East Branch in Grindstone (an unincorporated settlement approximately 10 mi south of Stacyville) (45°43′49″N 68°35′22″W) where the rivershed is 1086 sqmi.
 Flow here has ranged from 400 to 1,300 cuft/s.
 The second is in West Enfield (45°14′12″N 68°38′57″W) where the rivershed is 6671 sqmi.
 Flow here has ranged from 4,410 to 9,660 cuft/s.
 The third is in Eddington (45°14′12″N 68°38′57″W), 0.4 mi downstream from the Veazie Dam where the rivershed is 7764 sqmi.